ctu-geoforall-lab-projects/bp-kala-2017/docs/source/installation.rst

 Installation
 ************

-Best way to install new QGIS is via QGIS plugin repository.
+Best way to install the plugin is via QGIS plugin repository.

 Follow these instructions: